 “We can’t control how much talent we have,” said Christy-Lyn.
 “But what we can control is how we view ourselves, how hard we work, and the expectations we place on ourselves.”

 So, what makes a good harpist or gardener?
 There are probably a million ways to answer that question.
 I’d say it depends on your goals and why you wanted to play the harp or dig in the dirt in the first place.
 It’s simple, says Christy-Lyn.
-“We can measure levels of skill but playing the harp is not only about being skilled, it’s about enjoying the music and sharing the music with other people.”
+“We can measure levels of skill but playing the harp is not only about being skilled, but it’s also about enjoying the music and sharing the music with other people.”

 And so gardening is about being around plants, co-creating with them and learning as you go.
 I didn’t pop out of the womb knowing how to grow great broccoli.
 I started from scratch.
 Like learning how to play the harp.
 The important thing is to not allow comparisons to steal your joy.
 “It’s not a competition,” says Christy-Lyn.
 “Comparing yourself to other people cannot be very helpful.”
 Music that impacts people, she says, is not always from the most skilled and the most perfect harpists.